mdo992/bobsgame-fonts/README.md

-# bobsgame-fonts
+# Index of fonts
 Ordinary Unicode fonts for use with [bob's game](https://github.com/bobsgame/bobsgame) and non-OpenType-savvy programs (e.g. Haansoft Hangul NEO or Word 2007).
 * My own version of **BobsGame** font with revised glyphs and support for more glyphs like vowels with umlauts.
 * **BobsGame Big** – Based on the font used in Mario & Luigi RPG games for the Nintendo DS.
 This font was created in 2012-12-20.
-* **BobsGame Mono** – A modified version of the OS/2 font “System VIO” with revised glyphs and support for more glyphs.
+* **BobsGame Mono** – A modified version of the “System VIO” font from OS/2 with revised glyphs and support for more glyphs.
 The game author hosted this in the Bob Corporation website in December and removed it.
 * **BobsGame nD** – A modified version of the font in third/fourth generation Pokémon games with revised glyphs and support for more glyphs.
 The font will be used for nDworld.
-In Windows Vista and newer, the ttf font shows as あア亜 (Kanji letter not included in this font), which is used by Japanese fonts.
+Windows Vista and newer fakes itself as a Japanese font showing the preview as あア亜 (Kanji letter not included in this font).
 * **Pixel Sans** – Based on the font used in many Nintendo 3DS, Game Boy Advance and Nintendo DS games.
 This font was created in 2015 under the name of **DS Sans**.
-* **Pixel Sans Fallback** – For use in Japanese and Korean versions when the [game author](https://github.com/robertpelloni) adds code to translate the game.
-In Windows Vista and newer, the ttf font shows as Abg instead of あア亜 (used in Japanese fonts) or 한글 (used in Korean fonts).
+* **Pixel Sans Fallback** – For use in Japanese and Korean versions when the [game author](https://github.com/robertpelloni) makes the game fully translatable.
+Windows Vista and newer fakes itself as a Japanese font showing the preview as あア亜 (Kanji letter not included in this font).
 * **Pixel Sans Terminal** – An alternate version with lowercase letters changed to match the font used in the pay shareware text editor [UniPad](http://www.unipad.org/) by Sharmahd Computing (1997-2006).
 * **Pixel Sans Textbook** – A modified version of the font used in Western and Korean versions of Pokémon Black & White with revised glyphs and support for more glyphs.
-This font uses the same character set as in the non-Fallback version of Pixel Sans.
+This font has the same character set as the non-Fallback version of Pixel Sans.

 ## Tools used
-* **CrystalTile2** – Freeware Licensed Software
+* **CrystalTile2** – GBA game charset finding
-* **FontCreator 5.6** – Shareware Licensed Software
+* **FontCreator 5.6** – TrueType font editing
-* **Microsoft Paintbrush, Windows XP version** – Software distributed with Windows
-* **NFTREdit** – Freeware Licensed Software
+* **NFTREdit** – NFTR font editing
-* **Tinke** – GNU GPL 3.0 Licensed Open Source Software
+* **Tinke** – NFTR font extraction

 ## Installation Instructions
 See the fonts category on the Bob's Game FANDOM portal in the .md files for installation instructions.